Skip to main content

 Thank you, Senator Mannion, however, your bill amendment has significant gaps that prevent any New York State agency from successfully executing on this promise, this law, you’ve brought forth for New Yorkers.

-Where’s the gaps?
+Where’re the gaps?
 Accountability.
 Oversight.
 Consequences.
 They are completely missing.

 New York State Senator John W. Mannion represents the 50th Senate District, serves as the Chairman of the Committee on Disabilities, and has done tremendous things for the state of New York, but New Yorkers are hoping for something more Senator Mannion.
 A bill that actually creates change rather than perpetuates the status quo.